mattermost/docs/source/administration/mmctl-cli-tool.rst

    # You can specify using both the plugin ID and its version
    $ mmctl plugin marketplace install jitsi 2.0.0

-   # if you don't specify the version, the latest one will be installed
+   # If you don't specify the version, the latest one will be installed
    $ mmctl plugin marketplace install jitsi

 **Options**